brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 OK!
 That's all you should need as far as programs and packages for you to run the AI on your computer.
 So easy!!!

 ## 2. Annotating Images

+First, put the images you want to use to train your model in a folder inside

+``C:\Users\Green Sturgeon\AI_Project\Annotations`

 To use LabelImg to annotate your images, activate your python 3.9 environment then open LabelImg from CMD by

 `(AIvenv3.9) C:\Users\Green Sturgeon\AI_Project> LabelImg`

 LabelImg is fairly self explanitory but go to https://github.com/HumanSignal/labelImg for more information.
 In general, you want to enclose your target objects as closely as possible with the annotation box.
 When you create a bounding box, LabelImg will ask for the class that ooi belongs to.
-Each type of object your are intersted in identifying will require it's own class label.
-You want to save your annotations using the Yolo style.
-LabelImg also automatically creates a classes.txt file when you annotate an image.
+Each type of object you are intersted in identifying will require it's own class label.
+You want to save your annotations using the Yolo style and save the annotations in the same folder as the images.
+LabelImg also automatically creates a classes.txt file for a project when you annotate an image.
 If you are opening a previously annotated image, you will need the classes.txt file in the folder with your images.
 It is best practice to label ALL of your objects of interest in an image, leaving some out will "confuse" the model and make it less efficient.

 ## 3. Tile Images
 If you have standard sized images, say 1280 x 1280 or smaller (much larger images slow down the processing),  or consistent sized images with objects of interest that are relatively large compared to the size of the image, you will not need to do this step.
 The point of tiling the images is to create images the same size for training as you will input in the model for predictions when you go to use the model.
 In my case, I can have very large images (~20,000 x 12,000) as well as relatively small images (~1,000 x 1,000) AND the objects of interest in my images are relatively small so breaking up the images into consistent sizes is mandatory for YoloV8 to work.
 The convolution part of the convolution neural network reduces the size of the images through "filters" and if your ooi's are to small, then they get lost in the many series of filters of the convolution section.
 When we go to implement the model for predictions we will also be cutting the images into a standard size but using the SAHI package to implement the model...again, if you have standard and consistent sized images with relatively large objects of interest, you will not need to use SAHI.

 ### Create blank annotation files if needed
 It is good practice to include some images with no objects of interest, and hence no annotations, for the model to work on.
 For these images with no annotations  you will need a blank annotations.txt file for the tiling program to work.
 Open Create_blank_txt_annotations.py in your python IDE, change the file paths to yours and run it, or run it from command.
-If you are more comfortable in R you can use Create_blank_txt_annotations.R to create blank annotation text files for images with no objects in them.
+If you are more comfortable in R you can use Create_blank_txt_annotations.R to do the same thing.

 ### Tiling the images

+Open tile_yolo_new_BB.py in your python IDE (or a text editor) and change line 126 file path to the folder where you keep your images.
+Lines 120 and 138 automatically create folders inside the folder that tile_yolo_new_BB.py is located to save the tiled images.

-Activate your python 3.11 virtual environment from the CMD
+Activate your python 3.11 virtual environment

-`C:\Users\Green Sturgeon\AI_Project\AIvenv\Scripts> activate`

 Then navigate to your directory that has the tile_yolo_new_BB.py script and type `python tile_yolo_new_BB.py` to run the python script from CMD

-`(AIvenv) C:\Users\Green Sturgeon\AI_Project\Tile_Images\yolo-tiling-main>python tile_yolo_new_BB.py`
+`(AIvenv3.11) C:\Users\Green Sturgeon\AI_Project\Tile_Images\yolo-tiling-main>python tile_yolo_new_BB.py`

-#Need the classes.names document in the yolosliced folder, this is also the folder where sliced images will be saved
-#C:/Users/Green Sturgeon/AI_Project/Annotations/2023/Full Annotations/Census_1/ folder has the annotated images that are going to be sliced in the ts folder
+Sliced images with ooi's and annotation files end up in the ~Tile_Images\yolo-tiling-main\yolosliced\ts folder while any tiled images that did not have any ooi's end up in the ~Tile_Images\yolo-tiling-main\yolosliced\ff folder.

-After the script is finished, you should reannotate the sliced images to clean up any annotated objects of interest that were cut in half by the tiling program.
-I included a split annotation if I could still identify the object of interest as an object of interest and deleted any annotations otherwise.
+After the script is finished, I assume we should reannotate the sliced images in LabelImg to clean up any annotated objects of interest that were cut in half by the tiling program.
+I kept a split annotation if I could still identify the object of interest as an object of interest and deleted any annotations otherwise.
 In LabelImg, open "directory" and you can use the Next and Prev Image buttons to quickly go through your tiled images.
-Ultimately, this will result in some images with not annotations but still have an annotations.txt file, which is just fine.
+Ultimately, this will result in some images with no annotations but still have an annotations.txt file, which is just fine.

 ### Seperate your images into Train, Validate and Test categories
 To train a CNN like YoloV8, it is best practice to split the annotated data into a few groups.
 Usually they are split into 70-80% Train, 10-20% Validate and 10% or so for Testing.